HappyMaxT3/SkelGeniusCalc_android/README.md

 ## Functions?

 Calculator has a basic functions like summation, subtraction, multiplication and division.
 There is no specific.
 The calculator will react to your actions and troll you if the task was too easy.
-For the calculator, tasks are considered easy if the result is ```result % 100 == 0 ant etc.```, within multiplication table, less than 101 and has no fractional part.
+For the calculator, tasks are considered easy if the result is ```result % 100 == 0 ant etc.```, within multiplication table and has no fractional part.

 ## How it works?